Teaching Reading in a Virtual Classroom

 Parent Partnership in Teaching Reading

 Parent partnership with teachers is at the core of the cyber charter model, and parents play an essential role in helping children learn to read.
 As the Language Arts Intervention Specialist at PA Virtual, I work with 27-30 students each school year in one-on-one reading sessions.
 Their parents consistently work with me to reach their student’s goals in reading improvement.
-I have parents in my classroom daily, as they often sit in and listen to their student’s lesson.
+I have parents in my classroom daily, as they often sit in and listen to their student’s lessons.
 Their input and insight on their child’s learning style, frustrations, and successes are so important to their child’s reading progress.
 I model for them my teaching strategies and techniques.
-When parents read with their student weekly and I provide classroom instruction, reading growth occurs.
+When parents read with their students weekly and I provide classroom instruction, reading growth occurs.

 Benefits of Teaching Reading in a Virtual Environment

 Reading Specialists are certified for grades K-12 in Pennsylvania.
 One of the great advantages of teaching reading in a virtual environment is the time saved since less transition time is required.
-I do not need to walk down the hall, or travel to another building to work with a student like I would have to in a brick and mortar school setting.
+I do not need to walk down the hall, or travel to another building to work with a student like I would have to in a brick-and-mortar school setting.
 In less than 30 seconds, I can be in another teacher’s classroom or a student can come to my classroom for instruction.
 Many more students can receive instruction weekly with this time-saving reality.

 Additionally, students do not have the stigma that often comes with going to a certain room or being grouped with other students from another grade.
 The students from their homeroom classroom do not know who receives additional reading support.